 …figure out what’s important to you.”

-“when you say the same things over and over again, as loudly as [Gabel] did, into a microphone no less, to countless impressionable teenagers, you’ve effectively lost your right to just decide one day that you didn’t mean any of it.”
+“when you say the same things over and over again, as loudly as [Grace] did, into a microphone no less, to countless impressionable teenagers, you’ve effectively lost your right to just decide one day that you didn’t mean any of it.”

-Against Me!’s position is that they are misunderstood and the whole ‘sellout’ movement against them is a ridiculous waste of time and a case of hugely missing the point of their music.
-They push on and ‘New Wave’ is as harsh as ever on the industry with songs like ‘Up the Cuts’ and it’s title track.
-However many ex-fans critics feel differently.
-Some have even gone as far as to book protest shows against them and others have published guides to subverting the band’s concerts.
-The justification is often lacking however, just coming down to this whiney chorus from the peanut gallery of ‘They signed to a major label!
+Against Me!’s position is that they are misunderstood, and the whole ‘sellout’ movement against them is a ridiculous waste of time and a case of hugely missing the point of their music.
+They push on, and ‘New Wave’ is as harsh as ever on the industry with songs like ‘Up the Cuts’ and its title track.
+However, many ex-fans critics feel differently.
+Some have even gone as far as to book protest shows against them, and others have published guides to subverting the band’s concerts.
+This justification, however, is often lacking.
+As it essentially just boils down to a whiney chorus of “They signed to a major label!
 How can they be critical!
 Hypocrites!
 Sellouts!”
-Ms. Gottlieb’s article for instance hinges on one sentence that the writer uses to justify much of her perspective on the band:
+Ms. Gottlieb’s article, for instance, hinges on one sentence that the writer uses to justify much of her perspective on the band:

 “Maybe the band’s subsequent jump to Sire Records–itself a subsidiary of Warner Bros., and thus a part of Time-Warner, the world’s largest media conglomerate–doesn’t pack the same epochal punch as Bob Dylan going electric, but the results again seem to justify the decision.”